Ultrasonic Brews,

 Ultrasonics are commonly used in a number of industries.
 Whisky producers use ultrasonics to speed age their product.
 Dentistry has used ultrasonics to clean equipment of microorganisms.
 Machine shops use ultrasonics to clean parts of material efficiently in a way that doesn’t damage the part.
 Biochemists use ultrasonic to extract active enzymes from various cells.
 While ultrasonics is often used in the food industry, its use commercially for extracting coffees and teas is relatively unexplored.

 A problem with hot brewing is increased chances of elevated temperatures destroying flavorful or texture promoting molecules in a coffee or tea.
 On the other hand, cold brews have a problem with microorganism consuming flavorful molecules during the brewing process alongside long term exposure to reactive oxygen.
-In addition, the current heat based pasteurization solution for cold brews negates one huge benefit of cold brew, that being the preservation of heat sensitive flavors.

 REFERENCES